The purpose of a driving ban is to enhance traffic safety and safeguard the life and health of the driver and other road users.

 Luovuta ajokorttisi poliisille, jos sinut määrätään ajokieltoon en

-If you drive a vehicle without the right to drive, you are guilty of operating a vehicle without a licence for which you can be sentenced to a fine or imprisonment and your driving ban may be extended further.
+If you drive without the right to drive, you commit the offence of operating a vehicle without a licence, for which the sanction may be a fine or imprisonment, and the driving ban will be extended.